By Alon Klayman, Threat Hunting Expert at Team Axon

 The log entry provides information about the logged activity itself:

-image13-1Screenshot 6: Azure Audit Log - Password Reset by Administrative user - Activity Info
+azure audit log password reset by administrative userScreenshot 6: Azure Audit Log - Password Reset by Administrative user - Activity Info

-Note: The IP address field in Audit log entries might appear as Microsoft IP Address.
+Note: The IP address field in Audit log entries might appear as a Microsoft IP Address.
 This is the case in the Audit log entry above.
 The IP mentioned there is not the actual IP address from which the user conducted the action of password reset.
 This means we don’t get an indication about the potential source IP address of the threat actor from this log entry in this case.
 This is important to pay attention to during investigations, to avoid using a benign Microsoft IP address as an IOC.

 The Target tab provides an indication about the target object of which password had been reset.
 Here we can see both the UPN and the Display Name.
 The display name provides us with some information about this user account, which in this case is: “DevOps Operations Backup User.”
 This aligns with the information from the DevOps team leader about the nature of this user.

-Server Access Logging (5)Screenshot 7: Azure Audit Log - Password Reset by Administrative user - Target(s)
+Screenshot of azure audit log showing a password reset and the targetScreenshot 7: Azure Audit Log - Password Reset by Administrative user - Target(s)

 From a quick check, James Santon is the Help-Desk team leader, but from quick questioning, you understand that he is not aware of the password reset conducted to the DevOps user account.